 The “Tokyu” name is a contraption of “Tokyo Kyuko” (“Tokyo Rapid Railway”).

-Toyoko Line (trough-services with the Tokyo Metro Fukutoshin Line, the Seibu Ikebukuro Line and the Tobu Tojo Line)
+trough-services with the Tokyo Metro Fukutoshin Line, the Seibu Ikebukuro Line, the Tobu Tojo Line and the Minatomirai Line (since 2013)

-Denentoshi Line (trough-services with the Tokyo Metro Hanzomon Line and the Tobu Skytree Line)
+trough-services with both the Tokyo Metro Hanzomon Line and the Tobu Iseaki/Skytree Line

 Meguro Line (trough-services with the Tokyo Metro Namboku Line, the Toei Mita Line and the Saitama Rapid Railway Line)